jkim617/EquityTrade/README.md

 ### News

-Users can view 10 most recent news articles regarding the a specific company or the general market, depending on the URL they are currently in.
+Users can view 10 most recent news articles regarding a specific company or the general market, depending on the URL they are currently in.

 ## Future Features